Ultimate Dayton Real Estate Investing Guide for 2026

 Median Population Age

-The median residents’ age is a direct indication of the accessibility of preferred homebuyers.
-The median age in the area should be the one of the usual worker.
-A high number of such people reflects a significant source of home purchasers.
-People who are about to depart the workforce or are retired have very specific housing needs.
+The median population age is a direct sign of the accessibility of preferred homebuyers.
+The median age in the region should equal the age of the typical worker.
+These are the people who are probable homebuyers.
+Individuals who are about to depart the workforce or are retired have very restrictive residency needs.

 Unemployment Rate